About the Victorian Disability Advisory Council

 The Council is supported by the Office for Disability, which is located within the Disability and Communities Branch of the Department of Families, Fairness and Housing.

-A new Victorian Disability Advisory Council has been appointed to help the Victorian Government continue its important work making the state more inclusive and accessible.
+The following people he been appointed to the Council to help the Victorian Government continue its important work making the state more inclusive and accessible.

 In line with the Victorian Government commitment to ensuring that government boards and committees reflect the diversity of the Victorian community, the new Council comprises more than fifty per cent women as well as representatives from Aboriginal, LGBTIQ+, culturally diverse and regional Victorians.
 Young people and carers are also represented.

-The following people he been appointed to the Council and will serve a fixed term until July 2025:
+This Council will serve a fixed term until July 2025:

 Chris Varney (Chairperson)